Software Installation

 Client

-) that already has the dependencies installed.
-To set up the environment in anaconda
+to use anaconda or miniconda.
+We’ve provided a conda environment (environment.yml) that already has the dependencies installed.
+To set up the environment in anaconda or miniconda:

 -